JordiCorbilla/quantitative-analysis/README.md

 Successfully installed beautifulsoup4-4.9.1 soupsieve-2.0.1 yahoofinancials-1.5
 ```

 This library returns the content of the request in a JSON format which we need to work with.
+We cannot get intraday date as the minimum period is 1 day.
+We can achieve greater granularity using the yFinance library.

 ```python
 from yahoofinancials import YahooFinancials